daximul/dark/docs/tutorials/index.md

 	The following executors have been confirmed to be able to run the script.

-If everything was set up correctly, you can press 'Play' and everything should run without any errors.

 ## Executing the Script

 !!! example "Steps"